opendocsg/slw-judgments-backfill/2013_SGHCR_13/report.md

 32     The plaintiff was 22 years old at the time of the accident and presently, he is 25 years old.
 I am of the view that a multiplier of 18 would be appropriate and are in line with the following cases:

- (a) In Teo Seng Kiat v Goh Hwa Teck [2003] 1 SLR 333 (cited in the Practitioner’s Library Assessment of Damages: Personal Injuries and Fatal Accidents (Lexis Nexis, 2 nd Ed, 2005 (“Practitioner’s Library”) at p657), a multiplier of 18 years was applied in respect of the plaintiff, a male, who was injured at the age of 25.
+ (a) In Teo Seng Kiat v Goh Hwa Teck <span class="citation">[2003] 1 SLR 333</span> (cited in the Practitioner’s Library Assessment of Damages: Personal Injuries and Fatal Accidents (Lexis Nexis, 2 nd Ed, 2005 (“Practitioner’s Library”) at p657), a multiplier of 18 years was applied in respect of the plaintiff, a male, who was injured at the age of 25.

- (b) In Wu Liang Zhu v Chan Yue Ming & Anor [2002] SGHC 91 (cited in the Practitioner’s Library at p676), a multiplier of 17 years was applied in respect of the plaintiff, a male, who was injured at the age of 28.
+ (b) In Wu Liang Zhu v Chan Yue Ming & Anor <span class="citation">[2002] SGHC 91</span> (cited in the Practitioner’s Library at p676), a multiplier of 17 years was applied in respect of the plaintiff, a male, who was injured at the age of 28.

 33     As the plaintiff is a foreigner working in the manufacturing industry, which is similar to the construction industry, I am of the view that the Singapore portion should be awarded 8 years and the China portion should be awarded 10 years.
 This would “more accurately reflect the vicissitudes of life and particularly of working life for a foreigner in the construction industry who needs a work permit and has to complete for jobs with younger foreign workers”.
 See _Liu Haixiang_ at [31].

 34     The second issue is to determine the multiplicand.
 In calculating this, I follow the method laid down by Prakash J in _Liu Haixiang_ at [33].

-35     In line with the High Court in _Liu Haixiang_ and the Court of Appeal in _Poh Huat Heng Corp Pte Ltd and others v Hafizul Islam Kofil Uddin [2012] 3 SLR 1003 (“Poh Huat Heng”)_ , I am of the view that a split multiplicand should be adopted with part of the multiplicand calculated on the basis of the plaintiff’s wages in Singapore and the other part on his possible wages in China.
+35     In line with the High Court in _Liu Haixiang_ and the Court of Appeal in _Poh Huat Heng Corp Pte Ltd and others v Hafizul Islam Kofil Uddin <span class="citation">[2012] 3 SLR 1003</span> (“Poh Huat Heng”)_ , I am of the view that a split multiplicand should be adopted with part of the multiplicand calculated on the basis of the plaintiff’s wages in Singapore and the other part on his possible wages in China.

 36     First, I determine what the plaintiff would be able to earn in China in his present condition.
 As mentioned above, the plaintiff has produced a Certificate of Income from his ex-employer in China stating that he earned $800 per month as a driver.
 The defendant has challenged this evidence on the basis that it has not been corroborated as the plaintiff has not called his ex-employer to give evidence on the same.